Dundee and Arbroath Railway: Proposals to lease to the Dundee and Perth and make a cross-Dundee line

 By this time the company was trading successfully, but considerations of the wider railway network led it to agree to lease its line to the Dundee and Perth Railway, this to take effect on 30 April 1847.
 The D&PR would have a terminus at the west end of the city, and the D&AR terminus was at the east end.
 The arrangement was to include a new line linking the routes by a high level line sweeping round the north of the city.

-The proposal was authorised by the Dundee and Perth Railway (Dundee Junction) Act 1848 (11 & 12 Vict. c. lii) although it had been strongly objected to by the Council of Dundee, and the Dundee and Arbroath Railway Lease Act 1848 (11 & 12 Vict. c. cliv) was obtained later in the same session (on 31 August 1848) authorising the lease and changing the name of the Dundee and Perth Railway to the Dundee and Perth and Aberdeen Railway Junction Company.
+The proposal was authorised by the Dundee and Perth Railway (Dundee Junction) Act 1848 (11 & 12 Vict. c. lii) and the Dundee and Arbroath Railway (Dundee Junction) Act 1848 (11 & 12 Vict. c. cxxix), although it had been strongly objected to by the Council of Dundee, and the Dundee and Arbroath Railway Lease Act 1848 (11 & 12 Vict. c. cliv) was obtained later in the same session (on 31 August 1848) authorising the lease and changing the name of the Dundee and Perth Railway to the Dundee and Perth and Aberdeen Railway Junction Company.
 However the lease was not put into effect, and the promised 8% lease charge was felt to be unsustainable in the changed financial climate.
 The two companies disengaged from 9 March 1850, authorised by the Dundee and Perth and Aberdeen Railway Junction (Additional Capital) Act 1850 (13 & 14 Vict. c. xxxix) of 15 July 1850.